jenkinsci/plugin-installation-manager-tool/README.md

 * `experimental` - downloads the latest version from the [experimental update center](https://jenkins.io/doc/developer/publishing/releasing-experimental-updates/), which offers Alpha and Beta versions of plugins.
 Default value: [https://updates.jenkins.io/experimental](https://updates.jenkins.io/experimental)
 * `incrementals;org.jenkins-ci.plugins.workflow;2.19-rc289.d09828a05a74` - downloads the plugin from the [incrementals repo](https://jenkins.io/blog/2018/05/15/incremental-deployment/).
 For this option you need to specify groupId of the plugin.
 Note that this value may change between plugin versions without notice.
 More information on incrementals and their use for Docker images can be found [here](https://github.com/jenkinsci/incrementals-tools#updating-versions-for-jenkins-docker-images).

-Plugins can also be entered in a yaml file with the following format:
+Plugins can also be entered in a Jenkins yaml file with the following format:

 ```
+jenkins:
+  ...
 plugins:
   - artifactId: plugin1_artifactId
     source: